abdfaizaan/mslearn-openai/Instructions/Labs/Standalone-lab01/GettingStarted-V2.md

 ## Utilizing the Split Window Feature

-For convenience, you can open the lab guide in a separate window by selecting the **Split Window** button from the top right corner.
+For your convenience, you can open the lab guide in a separate window by selecting the **Split Window** button from the top right corner.

 ![Use the Split Window Feature](./media/ll3.png)